 - Built in Wi-Fi connectivity and compatibility with the WT 5a plus UT 1 communication unit

-The Nikon D750 is an advanced DSLR camera in so many impressive ways.
-Launched in September 2014, this mid-range camera may also fall into the professional category considering its advanced features despite its age.
-The good news is that Nikon has already reduced its price to more than half of its initial MSRP of $2,300 (body only).
+The Nikon D750 is a highly advanced DSLR camera that was launched in September 2014.
+Despite its age, this mid-range camera has impressive features that can even place it in the professional category.
+The good news is that Nikon has significantly reduced its price to more than half of its initial MSRP of $2,300 (body only).

-When it comes to features, the Nikon D750 is seated between the D610 and D810.
+Regarding features, the Nikon D750 sits between the D610 and D810.
 This full-frame DSLR camera uses the same 24MP CMOS sensor as the D610.
 It also has the same 150,000 shutter count, a maximum shutter speed of 1/4000 sec, and two SD slots.
-To improve image quality, the processor was upgraded from Expeed-3 to Expeed-4
+The processor was upgraded from Expeed-3 to Expeed-4 to improve image quality.

-As compared to the D810, the D750 sports the same 51 AF points with 15 all-cross-type but features the better Multi-CAM 3500 II.
-Both of them have a 91k-pixel RGB sensor, a maximum video resolution of 1080/60p, and aperture control in video and live view.
-For the record, the D750 is the first Nikon FX-format DSLR to use a tilting LCD screen.
+Compared to the D810, the D750 has the same 51 AF points with 15 all-cross-type, but features the better Multi-CAM 3500 II.
+Both cameras have a 91k-pixel RGB sensor, a maximum video resolution of 1080/60p, and aperture control in video and live view.
+The D750 is the first Nikon FX-format DSLR to use a tilting LCD screen.

-Among the three, the battery life of the D750 is the best at 1230 shots.
-It is also the lightest at 755 grams.
-The maximum frame rate is also the fastest at 6.5 fps.
-The only major downsides are not being able to record 4k video, and it has no touchscreen.
-But overall, this robust D750 is very dependable, easy to use, and has a very relaxed grip.
+The D750 has the best battery life of the three cameras, with 1230 shots, and is also the lightest at 755 grams.
+The maximum frame rate is the fastest at 6.5 fps.
+The major downsides are being unable to record 4k video and the lack of a touchscreen.
+Overall, this robust D750 is very dependable, easy to use, and has a relaxed grip.

 10. Pentax K-S2

 - 20 MP AA filter less APS C CMOS Sensor w/ISO Speeds up to 51200